Codeit-Michael/Programming_Lessons/README.md

 Hey there Humans,
 I'm Michael Maranan and I'm interseted about programming with python and I am still learning about programming.
-I wish someday I will became a web develpoer or any job related about programming.
+I wish someday I will became a web develpoer or get any job related about programming.

 <!---
 MichaelMaranan/MichaelMaranan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.